 This bakery opened a few years back.
 I love anything Mary Poppins themed and I think it suits Main Street practically perfectly in every way.

 Here we had a tomato soup and grilled cheese for lunch.
-Being the foodie I am, I had to buy a fancy chocolate cake.
+Being the foodie I am, I had to buy a fancy chocolate cake, one of the many amazing snacks in Disney.
 It was good but far too big.